Person injured in cannabis processing plant fire taken to Denver - NewsBreak

 Residents curious to reasoning behind purple streetlights

-BILLINGS, MT- Streetlights on Gable Road have been shining a purple coloration, causing residents to question why.
+BILLINGS, Mont. - Street Lights on Gable Rd. have been shining a purple coloration, causing residents to question why.
 "I have no idea," said Jon Hagstron, a local independent contractor.
 "Maybe it's divine intervention, but they're there and it's definitely interesting."
-Originally, we reached out to representatives of Billings who referenced Northwestern...
+Originally, we reached out to representatives of Billings who...

 KULR8